eccelerators/SimStm/README.rst

    file read afile alines $nvar
    file read afile alines 10

-Read a number of lines from a file into an ``alines`` object.
+The ``file read`` instruction reads a number of lines from a file into an ``alines`` object.

 The first read opens the file for read, following reads start at the line after the last line which has been read by the previous read.
 Thus a file can be read piecewise similar as it can be written piecewise by file append.
 The piecewise read process of the file must be terminated by a file read